lsst-dm/dmtn-308/index.rst

 - While AlloyDB is compatible with PostgreSQL, it does not support PgSphere, which is required for ADQL support in the CADC TAP implementation that has been used for Rubin services in the past.
 - AlloyDB does support the `PostGIS extension <https://postgis.net/>`_, which provides support for geospatial data.
 However, this does not provide the same functionality as PgSphere.
 Significant development effort would be needed to implement the required functionality for the TAP service using a PostGIS backend.
 And it is not clear that this would be feasible given available software development resources and the operational schedule.
-- Additionally, the TAP service would realistically need to be run on GCP, which is certainly possible, but would require additional development effort to deploy and manage.

 BigQuery
 ~~~~~~~~

 - BigQuery is not compatible with the CADC TAP implementation, so a TAP service would need to be developed.
 - Work has been done in the past to implement a TAP service on top of BigQuery (see `TAP and ADQL on Google’s BigQuery Platform <https://assets.pubpub.org/rynkboj6/71582749259388.pdf#abs287.02>`_).
-- A production TAP service does not currently exist but there is `work in progress <https://github.com/opencadc/tap/pull/172>`_ on adding one to the CADC TAP implementation, as part of Rubin's ongoing work with CADC.
+- A production TAP service does not currently exist but there is `work in progress <https://github.com/opencadc/tap/pull/172>`_ on adding one to the CADC TAP implementation, as part of Rubin's ongoing collaboration with CADC.
+- While some development effort would be required, it is likely that a working TAP service could be implemented on BigQuery.

 Data Ingestion